Glimepiride-SZ, tablets 2 mg 30 pcs

 Rarely: thrombocytopenia.

-In isolated cases: leukopenia, hemolytic anemia, erythrocytopenia,
+In some cases: leukopenia, hemolytic anemia, erythrocytopenia,

 granulocytopenia, agranulocytosis and pancytopenia.